-Learn how to ask a wh-question in American Sign Language (ASL), using a wh-question signed word with its non-manual signal (NMS).
+Learn how to ask a wh-question in American Sign Language (ASL), using a wh-question signed word and the non-manual signal (NMS).
 A wh-question is referred to when, what, why, who, how, and where.

 There are a few signs for WHAT.
 The most usage is this: